Wiggins-Collamer House

 Wiggins-Collamer House is a historic home located at Malta in Saratoga County, New York.
 It was built about 1835 and is 1 1/2-story, five-by-two-bay, timber framed residence.
 It has a rectangular main block and 1-story rear wing.
 It represents a transitional Federal / Greek Revival period residence.

 It was added to the National Register of Historic Places in 2007.

-As of December 2014, it has been restored and is the home of Collamer House Bike and Ski.
+As of 2020, it has been restored and is the home of Finishing Touches, a home and lifestyle home décor and gift shop curated by Interior Designer Shelly Walker.
+The location is also home to Cookies & Cream Ice Cream Shop and Shelly's Interior Design business.
+Together Shelly and Doug, her husband, have created a venue space for every member of the family to enjoy.
+In 2023 new landscaping was installed that allows families to enjoy Collamer Park as well as games and seating for patrons.